-Associate Professor of Political Science; Director of Advanced Programs
+Associate Professor of Political Science; Associate Chair

 Prof. Palmer teaches courses in American Politics and Political Methodology.